Single-Cell RNA Sequencing Frequently Asked Questions

 - Hard drive (additional charges may apply)

-10. How do I contact GENEWIZ for a technical consultation about my project?
+How do I contact Azenta for a technical consultation about my project?

 Please submit a quote request to receiving accurate pricing information, as the cost depends on the details of the project.

-Sample Type: Frozen cell suspension according to GENEWIZ-supplied protocol, submitted in duplicate.
+- Sample Type: Frozen cell suspension according to Azenta's supplied protocol, submitted in duplicate.
 Methanol-fixed cells are also accepted.
+Tissue dissociation may be available for certain samples (please inquire if interested).

-Shipment Method: Dry ice overnight.
+- Shipment Method: Dry ice overnight.
 Ship samples directly to our facility.
 Use the shipping address listed on the order receipt.
-Note: GENEWIZ has worked with 10x Genomics to develop a proprietary cryopreservation protocol to aid shipment of samples.
+Note: Azenta has worked with 10x Genomics to develop a proprietary cryopreservation protocol to aid shipment of samples.

 For a quick tutorial, watch the video below.
 Select the Single-Cell Services icon to reach the quote request form.